< Previous standard ^ Up a level ^ Next standard >

 The definition of ‘big data’ in the draft standard did not (in my personal, rather jaundiced and cynical opinion) reflect its widespread use in the IT industry at present, mostly because of the vagueness of ‘extensive’ which is essentially synonymous with, and adds little clarity to, plain ‘big’.

-Wikipedia is more helpful e.g.:
+I find Wikipedia more helpful e.g.:

 “Current usage of the term big data tends to refer to the use of predictive analytics, user behavior analytics, or certain other advanced data analytics methods that extract value from data, and seldom to a particular size of data set.
 "There is little doubt that the quantities of data now available are indeed large, but that's not the most relevant characteristic of this new data ecosystem."
 Analysis of data sets can find new correlations to "spot business trends, prevent diseases, combat crime and so on."
 Scientists, business executives, practitioners of medicine, advertising and governments alike regularly meet difficulties with large data-sets in areas including Internet searches, fintech, urban informatics, and business informatics.
 Scientists encounter limitations in e-Science work, including meteorology, genomics, connectomics, complex physics simulations, biology and environmental research.”